Vicg853/VIcg853/README.md

 ## Skills...
-Well, I love the whole stack, but at the moment, I'm focused on Full-stack dev.
-Junior dev
+Well, I love the whole stack, but at the moment, I'm focused on fullstack:

 <br/>